Benny Lewis: Chinese (2012)

 Lewis made attempts at learning both Japanese and Chinese to levels of fluency in the space of three months.
 He admitted he found these the most difficult languages he had attempted to learn and only partially achieved the goals he set himself for these languages.
 That said, he did achieve some success in learning these languages.

 Lewis announced in January 2012 that he would undertake a project to learn Mandarin to fluency, specifically stating a goal to attain C1 level in the European Language level Framework in the space of three months.

 After endeavouring to learn the language, he was assessed by a Chinese language teacher after 5 months (28 May 2012) who assessed his ability in detail, stating that his spoken ability was "very impressive", however he was assessed at a B1:lower intermediate level, below what he had desired to achieve.
 His listening skills were assessed as "very good".
 His reading and writing abilities were assessed to be at a level below B1 and after 5 months, and overall, he failed to achieve the level of fluency (C1 Level) he had stated he was aiming for at the start of the "mission".

 Following the challenge Lewis reflected that his unfamiliarity with the norms of Taiwanese social interaction had made learning Mandarin using his methods more challenging than languages he had previously studied.

 Japanese (2013)

 In 2013 Lewis announced that he would attempt to learn Japanese to the level of fluency (N2 level the second highest level in the Japanese-Language Proficiency Test), in the space of three months.
 This was met with some skepticism by fellow polyglots/language bloggers including fellow hyperpolyglot Steve Kaufmann, who said it was not possible to achieve fluency in Japanese in that period of time.
-After starting the project, Lewis initially pushed the deadline for achieving fluency back by two weeks, then ultimately stopped the project after failing to achieve fluency, achieving a basic level of Japanese.
+After starting the project, Lewis initially pushed the deadline for achieving fluency back by two weeks, then ultimately stopped the project after failing to achieve fluency, achieving only a basic level of Japanese.